Housing Options in Seville

 There are several types of accommodation that EUSA visiting students can choose from for their study abroad experience in Seville.
 There are no best or worst types, as each of them has its pros and cons: students should decide what type of accommodation best suits their Study Abroad goals.
 Traditional formats of housing accommodation in Seville include:

 The International Office strongly recommends that students make housing arrangements prior to their arrival in Seville or, at least, prior to the commencement of classes and the academic calendar.
 Please understand that the support offered by the International Office does not imply assurance of providing the student with any particular type of accommodation, as it is the student’s final responsibility to arrange for their own housing.

 Important Notice!
 When a student signs a lease or rental agreement they are signing a legal document.
-EUSA staff will help students with the process of formalizing the lease; however, EUSA will not assume any responsibility for discrepancies between the parties involved, provider and tenant, at any stage before, during or after the study abroad period.
+EUSA staff will help students with the process of formalising the lease; however, EUSA will not assume any responsibility for discrepancies between the parties involved, provider and tenant, at any stage before, during or after the study abroad period.

+Please, click HERE to learn more about the most popular student areas in Seville.
 For more information please contact one of our international officers at firstname.lastname@example.org.

-Price (approx.): Students should be able to find this type of accommodation for a monthly fee of 350€ – 600€.
+Price (approx.): Students should be able to find this type of accommodation for a monthly fee of 700€ – 1000€.

 Students who choose to live with a Spanish host family will typically be provided with a room (shared or independent depending on agreement with provider), meals and cleaning and laundry services.
 To best inform the host family about each student’s specific needs and/or food intolerances or allergies there is a form available to fill in.